How to Create Cards in Bootstrap CSS [+ Code Examples]

 See the Pen Bootstrap Card: Basic 1 by Christina Perricone (@hubspot) on CodePen.

 Since cards are divs, they’ll span the entire width of the page by default.
 To set a width, you can apply CSS to your cards or place them in a grid, as we’ll see later.
-We also recommend adding margins to your cards — we’ll do so in future examples.
+I also recommend adding margins to your cards — we’ll do so in future examples.

 Like other Bootstrap classes, the .card class is mobile-friendly, simple, and customizable.
 Here’s what a more fleshed-out card might look like: